File IQ Installation for AWS EC2

 Appendix A: Firewall Configuration

-The File IQ Appliance and Nasuni Edge Appliance require access to the Microsoft Azure Event Hub API.
-For more information, see Firewall and Port Requirements.
+The File IQ Appliance and Nasuni Edge Appliance both require access to the Microsoft Azure Event Hub API.
+For configuration instructions, see Firewall and Port Requirements.

 Appendix B: Deletion Security